Rise and Fall of Normal, Where the Technologies Taking Us

 Varoufakis' recent publication, "Techno Feudalism" [16], delves into the digital age's contemporary social, economic, and political dynamics.
 It reflects on how prominent technology corporations are swiftly supplanting conventional capitalism, introducing the concept of digital lords, and imbuing the age of techno-feudalism!

-According to Lyotard in 'Inhuman,' humanity is in pursuit of enabling thought without the constraints of a physical body.
+According to Lyotard's 'Inhuman,' humanity is in pursuit of enabling thought without the constraints of a physical body.
 [17]

 In Closing